8th/7th Battalion, Royal Victoria Regiment

-The 8th/7th Battalion, Royal Victoria Regiment (8/7 RVR) is an infantry battalion of the Australian Army.
-It is one of two battalions that make up the Royal Victoria Regiment (RVR), along with its sister unit the 5th/6th Battalion, Royal Victoria Regiment.
-Its history is traced back to 1854, with the battalion existing and maintaining an unbroken record of service ever since, albeit in varying forms and under various names.
-The present day unit traces its lineage from a number of previous units, including 8th Battalion (City of Ballarat Regiment), 59th Battalion (The Hume Regiment), 7th Battalion (The North and West Murray Regiment), and the 38th Battalion (The Northern Victoria Regiment).
-Today the battalion is part of the 4th Brigade and is responsible for most of the rural areas of Victoria.
-The battalion has served Victorian communities in Operation Bushfire Assist 19/20, and Operation COVID-19 Assist.
-The battalion maintains an affiliation with the 5th Battalion, Royal Australian Regiment, with whom many members of 8/7 RVR have undertaken periods of full-time service in recent times.
+The 8th/7th Battalion, Royal Victoria Regiment (8/7 RVR) is a special capability unit within the Australian Defence Force.
+8/7RVR combatants specialise in modern urban and jungle warfare, and perform high risk, tactical and complex operational tasks.

+8/7RVR is specifically structured to maintain a high-readiness standby capability to conduct domestic operations that fall beyond the capacity of Victorian state and federal Police Tactical Groups (PTGs).
+Where scope and mandate are beyond the capacity of domestic high-readiness military units, the matter is escalated to the Australian Defence Force's (ADF) Tactical Assault Group.

+8/7 RVR is the Australian Army’s closest organisational and cultural analogue to the U.S. Army Rangers, whereas the 1st Commamdo Regiment and 2nd Commando Regiment are that of U.S Green Berets.

 History

+The present day unit traces its lineage from a number of previous units, including 8th Battalion (City of Ballarat Regiment), 59th Battalion (The Hume Regiment), 7th Battalion (The North West Murray Borderers), and the 38th Battalion (The Northern Victorian Regiment).

 The Ballarat phase of the battalion's history was formed as the Ballarat Volunteer Rifle Regiment on 9 August 1858 as a result of the Crimean War, coupled with the withdrawal of the British Army in 1857.

 When war broke out in 1914, the 8th Battalion was recruited from the Ballarat and Ararat areas and the 7th Battalion from the North Western and Murray areas.
 Both battalions became well known and respected for their actions in the Gallipoli campaign and later in France, earning numerous Campaign and Battle honours, some of which are emblazoned on the Royal Victorian Regiment's Colours, with the remainder being held in trust by the Regimental council.

 After World War I, further restructuring took place in the Ballarat and North-Western Regions.
 At the outbreak of World War II in 1939, both the 8th and 7th Battalions were again raised, and the two battalions served alongside by side during the most significant campaigns and battles of that war.

 Following World War II, the 8th and 7th Battalions were amalgamated to form the 8th/7th Battalion, the North Western Victorian Regiment.
 The battalion retained its name until 1960, when Pentropic Divisions were formed and the battalion became 2RVR, absorbing the 8th/7th, 38th and 59th Battalions.

 On 14 November 1987, the battalion was officially retitled the 8th/7th Battalion, The Royal Victoria Regiment.
 It has adopted the white (8th Battalion) and brown (7th Battalion) lanyard and wears the 8th Battalion colour patch (rectangle white over red).
 The Battalion Flag consists of the regimental badge on a diagonally split background of brown above white.